-Lunch Ticket is a twice-yearly literary and art journal published by the MFA community of Antioch University Los Angeles, a program devoted to the education of literary artists, community engagement, and the pursuit of social justice.
-Although the editors of Lunch Ticket share the Antioch MFA program’s mission and values, our commitment is to publish the best literary writing and visual art, regardless of subject matter or theme.
+Lunch Ticket is the online literary and art journal published by the MFA community of Antioch University Los Angeles (AULA), a program devoted to the education of literary artists, community engagement, and the pursuit of social justice.
+Although the editors of Lunch Ticket share the AULA MFA program’s mission and values, our commitment is to publish the best literary writing and visual art, regardless of subject matter or theme.

 Lunch Ticket publishes its main issues twice-yearly, in June and December.
-Our reading periods for Lunch Ticket are February 1-April 30 and August 1-October 31.
+Our reading periods for Lunch Ticket are February 1 to April 30 and August 1 to October 31.
 We are proud to host two prizes, the Diana Woods Memorial Award in Creative Nonfiction and The Gabo Prize for Literature in Translation & Multilingual Texts.
 Both prizes are open for submissions in February and August.

-Throughout the year, every other week, “Amuse-Bouche: Spotlight” showcases individual writers or artists, and accepts literary submissions during January and July; art submissions are reviewed during the main Lunch Ticket review periods.
+Throughout the year, every other week, our “Amuse-Bouche: Spotlight” series showcases individual writers or artists, and accepts literary submissions during January and July; art submissions are reviewed during the main Lunch Ticket review periods.

 Please read the genre-specific guidelines before submitting to Lunch Ticket.
 Submissions that do not adhere to our guidelines will be automatically rejected without being read.
 If the guidelines are not visible on the “Submit to Lunch Ticket” button below, we are not currently reviewing submissions.